Transdisciplinary Soundscape Research at the University of Sussex

-Soundscape refers to all the sounds in a given landscape -- sounds produced and shaped by the activites of humans and non-humans, weather and the landscape itself.
+Soundscape refers to all the sounds in a given landscape -- sounds produced and shaped by the activites of living beings and processes, weather and the landscape itself.
 By learning to listen to soundscapes in new ways we hope to gain fresh insights and understandings of the activities and interactions of all actors in our environments.

-Based across schools at the University of Sussex, I work at the intersections of conservation biology, computer science & engineering, social science, ethnography and music.
-Our projects focus on the development, evaluation and application of new soundscape research methods and technologies, which often cross traditional disciplinary and species boundaries.
-We are interested in developing new approaches that enable us to listen at scale, and how these technologies can be applied to understand the causes and consequences of soundscape, for the mutual well being of people and planet.View Current Projects
+Based across schools at the University of Sussex, we work at the intersections of music, conservation biology, computer science & engineering, social sciences and ethnography.
+Our projects focus on the development, evaluation and application of new soundscape research methods, technologies and theories, which often cross traditional disciplinary and species boundaries.

 Our applied and experimental work asks questions such as: How can we listen at scale, whilst remaining atuned to the intimate moment-to-moment dynamics of soniferous life forms?
 How can ecoacoustics be applied in conservation contexts for the mutual well being of people and planet?
 How do non-western people & societies perceive and value components of the soundscape?
 How can these tools be used to empower grass roots conservation efforts?View Current Projects